eskay993/gamefiles/silent-hill-3/README.md

 <br>

 # Install Guide
+On Steam Deck, follow the below steps in Desktop Mode.

 1. Download [silent-hill-3-lutris-install-script.zip](https://github.com/eskay993/gamefiles/raw/main/silent-hill-3/silent-hill-3-lutris-install-script.zip) from this repo and extract it.
 1. Follow [Betwixt-Two-Ferns's guide on r/SteamDeck](https://www.reddit.com/r/SteamDeck/comments/wziuwc/the_definitive_guide_to_setting_up_silent_hill_14/) to  extract the game setup files from your DVD or ISO.